Murders of Dean and Tina Clouse

-Harold Dean Clouse Jr. and Tina Linn Clouse, formerly known as the Harris County Does, were a pair of formerly unidentified murder victims found outside of Houston, Texas in January, 1981.
+Harold Dean Clouse Jr. and Tina Linn Clouse, formerly known as the Harris County Does, were a pair of unidentified murder victims found outside of Houston, Texas in January, 1981.
 After moving in the summer of 1980 with their infant daughter, Holly Marie, from Volusia County, Florida to Lewisville, Texas, the Clouses stopped contacting their families in October 1980.
 Their remains were found in a wooded area north of Houston on January 12, 1981.
 The bodies were found within feet of each other, both significantly decomposed, with a post-mortem interval of approximately two months.
 Dean Clouse had been bound and beaten to death, and Tina Clouse was strangled.
-Holly Marie’s remains were not found with or near her parents' remains.
+Holly Marie's remains were not found with or near her parents' remains.
 After the two bodies were not identified and the case grew cold, they were buried in anonymous graves, where they remained unidentified for 41 years.
 In 2011, the Clouses' bodies were exhumed for genetic testing.
 In 2021, forensic genealogists positively identified the Harris County Does as Dean and Tina Clouse, however, Holly Marie's whereabouts remained unaccounted for.
 In 2022, Holly Marie was located alive in Oklahoma, with no memory of the traumatic events of her infancy.

 Background

 Harold Dean Clouse Jr. and Tina Gail Linn were both living with their families in New Smyrna Beach, Florida, when they met in 1978.
 Tina Linn was 15 years old and Dean Clouse Jr. was 19.
-Dean’s sister was already dating Tina’s brother, who also later married.
+Dean's sister was already dating Tina's brother, who also later married.
 Dean and Tina had what was described by those around them as a “whirlwind romance”, and married a short time later at the Volusia County Courthouse on June 25, 1979.
-The couple’s daughter, Holly Marie, was born on January 24, 1980.
+The couple's daughter, Holly Marie, was born on January 24, 1980.
 Both were described as devoted parents by those around them.
-Before their move to Texas, the young family lived with Tina’s sister, Sherry Linn.
+Before their move to Texas, the young family lived with Tina's sister, Sherry Linn.

 In the summer of 1980, the Clouses moved with baby Holly to the suburb of Lewisville, Texas, in the Dallas metropolitan area.
 In the early 1980s, the Dallas-Fort Worth area was rapidly developing, creating a construction boom.
 Dean was an adept cabinet maker, and moved his family to Texas in hopes of finding a good job in the trade.
-Dean found work with D.R.
-Horton homebuilders, and the young family lived with Dean's cousin to save for their own home.
+Dean found work with D. R. Horton homebuilders, and the young family lived with Dean's cousin to save for their own home.
 Holly was one year old at the time of the move.
 Although work at the time was not stable, no one who knew them reported any tensions between the two.